lucaslingle/pytorch_drl/config_usage.md

 The config file has several components.
 We detail their usage below.

 ### Distributed communication:
-  - The script currently only supports single-machine training with zero or more GPUs.
+  - The script currently only supports single-machine training without GPUs.
+This is subject to change, however.
   - If using GPUs, be sure to ```backend``` parameter to ```nccl```, and set the ```world_size``` to the number of GPUs available.
 ### Algorithm:
   - The class names of available algorithms can be found in the submodules of ```drl/algos/```.